energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 LED is an abbreviation of Light Emitting Diode.
 This means that

-LEDs typically last 30,000 hours to 50,000 hours, assuming they are instaled properly.
+LEDs typically last 30,000 hours to 50,000 hours, some up to 100,000 hours depending on lamp type assuming they are instaled properly.
 If you do get LEDs installed it might be worth requesting a warranty period that reflects the predicted lifetime of the lamp.

 *Insert table of common wattages*